-focused on using improvised material in multidisciplinary projects.
-Radek is working as lead sound designer and music composer for Precyzja Foundation and director of Wave Folder Records.
-He curates and funds new media art projects.
-Radek regularly does sound design and supports product development for number of synth makers and Eurorack module manufacturers.
-He made pieces for theatre, film and game sound design.
-He collaborates with dance choreographers, visual artists creating new media works and audiovisual installations.
-Working with multicultural composers he created new works linking traditional music and electronics.
+Composer, sound artist and sound designer focused on using spatial sound in multidisciplinary projects.
+Radek is working as a lead sound designer and music composer for Precyzja Foundation and director of Wave Folder Records.
+He manages and designs new media art projects.
+Radek supports product development and designs sound for number of synth makers and Eurorack module manufacturers.
+He makes music for theatre, film and game sound design.
+He collaborates with dance choreographers, visual artists creating new media works and audio-visual installations.
+Working with artists across cultures he creates new works linking traditional music and electronics.

 In 2008 Radek has been shortlisted by SPNM (UK), as one of the most interesting emerging composers living in the UK.
 In 2013 announced Ambassador of Jazz in the North of England with the project Space F!ght, subsequently awarded touring funding by Sound and Music, UK in 2013.
 In 2014 received Emerging Excellence Award and funded artist residencies at EMS Stockholm (2015, 2016 and 2017).
 In 2018 Fast Company named his project Careview among World Changing Ideas.